benjaminbardossy-dotcom/DIY-Solder-Fume-Extractor/README.md

 4. Assemble
    - Gather the needed parts
    - Use a solder pen with the M2 insert attachment to heat up the inserts and place them into their designated spots on the model(see [how it fits together](#how-it-fits-together))
-   - Superglue the switch into place in its designated spot
+   - Snap switch into place in its designated spot
    - Cut the head off of the 12V adapter to expose the positive and negative wires
    - Solder the positive wire to one end of the switch, and the negative to the other
    - Strip the ends of the positive and negative wires of the fan